jmh129/gt-react-employee-directory/README.md

 ### Usage

 To use the application, the user can visit the site and search the data returned from the API.
+The user can sort through the data in each column by pushing the +/- minus button in the header.

 Link to site: https://jmh129.github.io/gt-react-employee-directory/